 “Neighborhood Electric Vehicle” (NEV) means a motor vehicle that meets the definition of “low-speed vehicle” either in section 385.5 of the Vehicle Code or in 49 CFR § 571.500 (July 1, 2000).
 NEVs do not qualify to count toward a manufacturer’s annual ZEV requirement under this section 1962.4.

-“Provided for use” means sold or leased to a qualifying community-based clean mobility program or to a mobility service provider that operates mobility services for a qualifying community-based clean mobility program.
+“Provided for use” means sold or leased to a community-based clean mobility program or to a mobility service provider that operates mobility services for a community-based clean mobility program.

 “Rounded to the nearest whole vehicle value” means to increase the last digit to be retained when the following digit is five or greater.
 Retain the last digit as is when the following digit is four or less.

-“Section 177 ZEV state” means a state that has adopted this section 1962.4 pursuant to section 177 of the federal Clean Air Act (42 U.S.C. § 7507).
+“Section 177 ZEV state” means a state or the District of Columbia that has adopted this section 1962.4 pursuant to section 177 of the federal Clean Air Act (42 U.S.C. § 7507).

 “Shortfall” means when a manufacturer’s ZEV requirement performance, calculated per subsection (f), is below the applicable annual ZEV requirement, calculated per subsection (c)(1)(A).